vsekhar/fabula/docs/design.md

 ## Open: preventing backdating attack

 Can a server maliciously backdate a transaction?
-Not unlaterally.
+Not unilaterally.
 No one will commit a transaction before the timestamp of any existing data record.

 What about disjoint sets of servers?
 Can an attacker use a few servers that are "behind" to backdate a transaction relative to a few servers that are "ahead"?
 Yes.